brunobraga/termsaver/README.md

 [URL](http://en.wikipedia.org/wiki/Uniform_resource_locator) directly
 on screen, in visual animation.

 #### Clock

 This is a screensaver that displays a digital clock using ascii letters.

 #### Matrix

 This is a screensaver that displays falling (rising) Japanese characters simulating the screen from the movie The
 [The Matrix](http://en.wikipedia.org/wiki/The_Matrix).

+#### Sysmon

+(For Linux systems only) Displays the CPU/Memory usage over time in a graphic alike screensaver.

  - - -